HOW TO BE MORE CONSISTENT TO GET THINGS DONE

 - Maintain friendships even when life gets busy because we keep in touch by phone or text

-When we do these things consistently, stuff gets done.
+When we do these things consistently, repeating them often over time, stuff gets done.

 There are plenty of big obstacles in life where consistency pays off.
 When we break them down, we’re able to overcome them little by little.

-Here are some examples you might be familiar with – paying off a mortgage, overcoming mental health issues, navigating through marriage break-up.
+Here are some examples you might be familiar with – paying off a mortgage, overcoming mental health issues, navigating through marriage break-up, running 10k, losing those extra pounds and leaning a language or new skill.

 We take little baby steps towards helping ourselves feel stronger and better manage our current situation, whatever that may be.